TUMFTM/BETOS_Framework/README.md

 - Step 1 Scenario Definition: <br /> Exemplary scenarios for the lifetime simualtion can be found with in the script scenario_aging.py. <br />
 When defining own scenarios some properties are important: A scenario should be defined as an operation week.
 This means that the set trip_length is the distance for the whole week.
 With the scenario parameter max_daily_distance the maximum daily distance can be specified.
 This parameter has to be set in the kind that every weekday there is a stint of driving.
 Next, the three different charging management functions can be used.
 The rulebased one (version = 0) and the optimal charging managment for multidays (version = 3) are just different in term of en-route charging.
 For overnight and weekend charging they need the same function.
 With betos_informed (version = 31) an aging-focused overnight and weekend charging coupled with the optimal en-route charging is choosen. <br /> <br />
 - Step 2 Results: <br />
 In the eol object three different traces are stored.
 The mileage trace, the state of health trace and the battery capacity trace.
 The sample rate of these traces is on a weekly basis.
 Next to this results, more detailed results are stored as a .csv file after the simualtion if a week.
-The files are stored under Modules/M14_EOL_Simulation/M14_EOL_Results/.
+The files are stored under Modules/M14_EOL_Simulation/M14_EOL_Results/. <br />
+The weekly results are matrices with 15 different columns.
+The number of entries corresponds to the number of aging evaluations within one week.
+The 15 properties stored are: SOC, SOH, Timestamp, Position along tour, DOD, Average SOC, Average C-Rate, Maximum C-Rate, Average Cell Temperature, Total driving time of the week (Single Value), Total downtime of the week (Single Value), ID of the operation event (Driving, En-Route Charging, Overnight, Weekend), Capacity loss calendaric, Capacity loss cyclic, Internal resistance increase calendaric, Internal resistance increase cyclic.

 ### Implementation of the lifetime simulation
+The implementation of the end of life (EOL) simulation is done within two Modules.
+M14 includes the overall function for the weekly simulation, the results of the corresponding reseasrch article and a analyzation and visualization function for the results.
+The simulation itself uses the modules described above.
+Next to M14, M10 includes the evaluation of the aging for the two cell chemistries considered.
+For a detailed information about the models we refer to the research article.

 ### Access the results of the research article
+All results of the research article are stored in M14_EOL_Simulation/M14_EOL_Results.
+We provide a plotting script (M14_plot_research results.py) for reproduction of the paper figures.

 ## Contributing and Support
 We encourage everybody to contribute to this work.
 If you have any feedback, don't hesitate to get in touch with me at maximilian.zaehringer@tum.de

 ## License
+We encourage other researchers to use this framework and develop it further under: <br />
 Apache License, Version 2.0